yashomer1994/yash007.github.io/_posts/2021-04-11-Android-API-Limit-Bypass.md

 title: Android Hidden API Restrictions
 ---

-In 2018 Android release new version Android Pie / 9 introducing some **Hidden APIs** in the android ecosystem , with limited access for developers are trying to bypass the restriction.
+In 2018 Android release new version Android R introducing some **Hidden APIs** in the android ecosystem , with limited access for developers are trying to bypass the restriction.

 ---
 [](#header-1)**Policies**